Bill Text: CA AB366 | 2023-2024 | Regular Session | Enrolled

 February 01, 2023

-An act to add Section 19812 to the Government Code, and to add Section 10005 to the Welfare and Institutions Code, relating to human services.
+An act to add Section 19812 to the Government Code, relating to human services.

 LEGISLATIVE COUNSEL'S DIGEST

-AB 366, as amended, Petrie-Norris.
+AB 366, Petrie-Norris.
 County human services agencies: workforce development.

 Existing law vests the Department of Human Resources with the jurisdiction and responsibility of establishing and maintaining personnel standards on a merit basis, and administering merit systems for local government agencies where those merit systems of employment are required by statute or regulation as a condition of a state-funded program or a federal grant-in-aid program established under federal law, including, but not limited to, the Social Security Act, as specified.
 Existing law requires the department, for the purposes of administering those state or federally supported programs, by regulation, to establish and maintain personnel standards on a merit basis for local agencies, as specified, as necessary for proper and efficient administration, and to ensure state conformity with applicable federal requirements.
 Existing law requires the department to administer the merit system for employees engaged in administering state-funded and federal grant-in-aid programs in a local agency not administering its own merit system, as specified.